appmattus/markdown-lint/README.md

         checkstyle()
     }

-    // Specify the error count threshold that triggers a failed build threshold = 10
+    // Optional - Specify the error count threshold that triggers a failed build, default=0 threshold = 10
 }
 ```